22 Secrets Makeup Artists Wish They Could Tell You to Your Face

 Learn to be upfront with your makeup artist

 An important part of being a makeup artist involves having an open dialogue with our clients.
 If you don’t like something, speak up, so we can change it.
+Pair your makeup look with a hairstyle that doesn’t age your face.

 Foundation doesn’t need to cover your entire face